GalacticCodes/Resume/resume.md

 # MATTHEW CHARLES MORGAN
 +1-(201)-788-6351 | [mmorganc@live.com](mailto:mmorganc@live.com) | Ocean Grove, NJ

-As an energetic and resilient IT Support Technician, I carry a solid foundation of technical skills that have been tested in practice.
-Having completed many industry standard certifications to enhance technical expertise, I am eager to bring a customer-focused approach, problem-solving abilities, and strong interpersonal skills to an IT Support role.
-Driven by a passion for growth in IT, I am confident in my ability to adapt, contribute, and excel.
+Energetic and resilient IT Support Technician with a solid foundation in technical support and hands-on experience in fast-paced environments.
+Backed by industry-standard certifications, I bring a customer-first mindset, sharp problem-solving skills, and strong interpersonal communication to every role.
+Passionate about continuous learning and growth in the IT field, I am confident in my ability to adapt quickly, contribute meaningfully, and thrive as part of a dynamic support team.

 ---